gurnoor6/Sudoku-Grabber/README.md

 3. numpy==1.18.1
 4. opencv-contrib-python==4.2.0.32

+Then execute the command, `python manage.py runserver`.
+Open `localhost:8000`.

 If there are any other packages to be required, I have attached my [pip freeze](pip_freeze.txt).
 You can check it out and install the required dependency.

 [References](references.txt)